A tutorial on Python Functions and how to use them.

 Arguments and Parameters – The difference

 These two terms are very interchangeable with each other, so knowing the difference isn’t that big a of deal.
 The terms they refer to are almost identical.
+To sound more professional though, correct terminology is important.

 Parameters are the variables present in the parenthesis during function definition.